tcarleton/stagg/README.md

                             # area-normalized cropland weights for grid cells
                             # within each county in Kansas

-  variable = "prcp",        # The name of your variable ("prcp" [precipitation]
-                            # and "temp" [temperature] currently get converted
-                            # from m to mm and kelvin to Celsius, respectively)

   daily_agg = "sum",        # How to aggregate hourly values to the daily level,
                             # "sum" and "average" are the only options.
 Here we
                             # want total daily precipitation.